How to get rid of bumpy walls

 Let the first coat dry and then lightly sand to remove any imperfections before applying a second skim coat.

-After application and once dry the surface needs to be lightly sanded smooth before primer is applied.
-A tip for this is to use a flat floor cleaner and wrap a sheet of sandpaper around this to be able to sand large areas of wall easily.
+After application and once completely dry, the surface needs to be lightly sanded smooth before primer is applied.
+A tip for this is to use a block of wood and wrap a sheet of sandpaper around this to be able to sand large areas of wall easily.

 The process of skim coat can also be used to cover up unsightly popcorn or heavily textured ceilings.